 The changing tactics of aid when partisanship runs high

-Editor’s Note: A recent addition to the AidData Working Paper Series—Do Domestic Politics Shape U.S. Influence in the World Bank?—investigates how domestic U.S. politics affect the American exertion of influence in international financial institutions, specifically the World Bank.
-The following post, compiled by First Tranche contributor Carolyn Iwicki, is adapted from that publication.
+Editor’s Note: The following post was compiled by First Tranche contributor Carolyn Iwicki.
+It is adapted from an AidData working paper — Do Domestic Politics Shape U.S. Influence in the World Bank?, by Erasmus Kersting and Christopher Kilby — that investigates how domestic U.S. politics affect the American exertion of influence in international financial institutions, specifically the World Bank.

 The U.S. distributes almost twice as much foreign aid as any other nation; in 2015 alone the U.S. spent about $27.4 billion on foreign assistance.
 What happens when an uncooperative Congress makes it difficult for the executive branch to allocate bilateral aid?

 In Do Domestic Politics Shape U.S. Influence in the World Bank?, authors Erasmus Kersting and Christopher Kilby of Villanova University investigate how domestic politics has affected the U.S. exercise of influence over foreign aid.
 The authors hypothesize that in times of divided government, the executive branch would favor using multilateral aid over bilateral aid — despite the much smaller amount of U.S. aid committed multilaterally, as seen in Fig. 1 below — and find that the pattern of U.S. influence over the World Bank is indeed driven by years when the U.S. government was divided.

 Figure 1.
 Aid Program Composition, FY2015